lovisgod/DivineConnect/replit.md

-# Grace Community Church Website
+# Adorned Community Church Website

 ## Overview

 This is a full-stack church website application built with React, Express, and Drizzle ORM.
-The application serves as a digital platform for Grace Community Church, providing features for sharing sermons, devotions, church information, and contact functionality.
+The application serves as a digital platform for Adorned Church providing features for sharing sermons, devotions, church information, and contact functionality.
 The website includes audio playback for sermons, categorized devotional content, church leadership information, and a contact form for community engagement.

 ## User Preferences